 - Another person stepping or landing on your foot

 Certain people have an increased risk of sustaining a sprained ankle.
 Those who participate in sports are significantly more likely to be injured.
 If you have had a prior ankle injury or are in poor physical condition, then you also have an increased risk of spraining your ankle.

 A sprained ankle can be diagnosed by your doctor.
-During a physical exam, they will examine your ankle, foot, and lower leg.
+They will examine your ankle, foot, and lower leg during a physical exam.
 The doctor will touch the skin around the injury to check for any points of tenderness.
 They will also move your foot to examine the range of motion and see which positions cause pain.

 If your doctor believes your injury is more severe, they will likely recommend further tests (like X-rays, MRI, CT scan, etc.) to check for broken bones or other injuries.

 Treating a sprained ankle depends on how severe the sprain is.
 Although a mixture of over-the-counter medication and self-care may be all you need to treat your sprained ankle, sometimes it might be necessary to have a medical evaluation.